itsdfish/SequentialSamplingModels.jl/docs/src/wald.md

 ## Create Model Object
 In the code below, we will define parameters for the LBA and create a model object to store the parameter values.

-### Mean Log Time
+### Drift Rate

-The parameter $\mu$ represents the mean processing time of each accumulator in log space.
+The parameter $\nu$ represents the evidence accumulation rate.

 ```@example wald
 ν = 3.0
 ```

-dist = Wald(ν, α, θ)
 ### Threshold

-The parameter $\sigma$ repesents the mean processing time in log space.
+The parameter $\alpha$ the amount of evidence required to make a decision.

 ```@example wald
 α = 0.50